 Breasts are made up of a mixture of fibrous tissue, glandular tissue and fatty tissue.
-Your breasts are considered dense if you have a lot of fibrous or glandular tissue but not much fat.
+Your breasts are considered dense if you have more fibrous or glandular tissue than fat.
 Density may decrease with age, but there is little, if any, change in most women.

 Q. How do I know if I have dense breasts?

 Breast density is determined by the radiologist who reads your mammogram.
 There are four categories of mammographic density.
-The radiologist assigns each mammogram to one of the categories.
+The radiologist determines the breast density scale category.
+Capital Imaging utilitzes Volpara, a software that automatically and objectively determines the volumetric density of each women's breast tissue from the information contained in her screening mammogram.
 Your doctor should be able to tell you whether you have dense breasts based on where you fall on the density scale.

 Q. Why is breast density important?

 Having dense breast tissue may increase your risk of getting breast cancer.
 Dense breasts also make it more difficult for doctors to spot cancer on mammograms.
 Dense tissue appears white on a mammogram.
-Lumps, both benign and cancerous, also appear white.
-So, mammograms can be less accurate in women with dense breasts.
+Lumps, both benign and cancerous, also appear white making it more difficult to see those areas.